To a programmer, language is much like politics and religion: it's intensely personal, not open for debate with

 That said, C# and Java have some significant differences as well as similarities.
 "Java has a lot of mechanisms that protect the programmer from making too many mistakes," said Joe Mayo, an independent consultant in Highlands Ranch, Colo., who now uses C# exclusively in his engagements.
 "But C# is about giving the programmer as much power as possible.
 So programmers can actually hurt themselves."

 Rocky Lhotka, an author and VB guru who works as a technology evangelist for Magenic Technologies in Minneapolis, Minn., has his own take on the differences.
 "The way to frame the languages has to be around their audience or constituency," he said.
-"VB and C# are only about
+"VB and C# are only about 1% different in terms of features and functions," but they're very different in their syntax.

 In other words, VB, C# and Java can all accomplish much the same thing.
 It just depends on how you want to get there.